Meet the Staff @ WGC...

 Dani Duncan (Circus Instructor) - Born in Ireland, Dani has been teaching circus for the past five years.
 My love for circus began with flying trapeze and soon escalated into various kinds of aerial apparatus.
 I have spent the past five summers co-directing a circus programme encompassing flying trapeze, aerial silks, static trapeze and aerial hoop at a children’s summer camp in Pennsylvania, USA.
 On returning to Ireland I started ‘Aerial Revolution,’ aerial classes for adults aimed at improving strength, confidence and a fun way to get fit.
 I hope you are ready to try something new in Whistler and love the addiction that is circus!

-Karin Jarratt - Born in Germany and raised in Prince George, BC.
+Karin Jarratt (Competitive Artistic) - Born in Germany and raised in Prince George, BC.
 She started her gymnastics career quite late, at 13, after seeing Nadia Comaneci at the Olympics and was the oldest competitive gymnast in BC for several years.
 Some of her best years included training while learning to coach and ultimately competing against some of her own athletes!
-At the age of 23 she was asked to join the National Team’s summer training camp, but chose to retire from competition and focus on cultivating aspiring gymnasts.
+At the age of 23, she was asked to join the National Team’s summer training camp but chose to retire from competition and focus on cultivating aspiring gymnasts.
 She is a Level 3 Gymnastics coach and has her Technical Level 3 for Trampoline.
-Karin just celebrated her 36th year of coaching, 26 years of which have been with WG and just recently received a BC Provincial Coach of the Year Award for her efforts.
-She lives in Whistler with her 17-year-old daughter who was on WG's competitive team for 7 years and is now also pursuing the art of coaching.
+Karin just celebrated her 37th year of coaching, 27 years of which have been with WG and has received a BC Provincial Coach of the Year Award for her efforts.
+She lives in Whistler with her 18-year-old daughter who was on WG's competitive team for 7 years and is now also pursuing the art of coaching.

-Tanya Liquorish - I have coached for 14 years in gymnastics, trampoline and circus arts in the lower mainland, Kelowna and Nova Scotia.
+Tanya Liquorish (Competitive Trampoline) - I am returning for my 4th year with Whistler Gymnastics I have coached for 14 years in gymnastics, trampoline and circus arts in the lower mainland, Kelowna and Nova Scotia.
 Previously I have worked at Cirque du Soleil on various tours in the Costume department for 12 years.
 It was always my dream to do this.
 I was a National Canadian Trampoline Athlete and competed for 12 years until I broke my leg and decided to move to the next stage in my life, which took me to Paris, France.
 I have also studied Textile and Jewelry Arts at Capilano College and Nova Scotia College of Art and Design University.
-I left my Cirque job to settle in Squamish BC and raise my wonderful daughter as well be closer to family broaden my future goals.
+I left my Cirque job to settle in Squamish BC and raise my wonderful daughter as well be closer to family and broaden my future goals.